Foster a Pet

 All foster volunteers must abide by the volunteer code of conduct, comply with the foster care agreement and contract, adhere to zoning and animal control ordinances, and be 18 years or older.

 Ready to take home your first foster pet?
 Please fill out a Foster Application below.
-Our Foster Coordinator will review your application and send you a welcome email with the next steps, including a list of pets who are ready to move into foster care for you to choose from!
-In the meantime, please watch our Foster Orientation and read through our Foster Manual to learn how our foster program works.
+Our Foster Coordinator will review your application and send you a welcome email with the next steps!
+In the meantime, please watch our Foster Orientation and read through our Foster Manual to learn how our foster program works, and then pick out your first foster pet from the list of eligible pets below!

 Questions?
 Contact our Foster Coordinator at email@example.com.